mullerdavid/ctf_writeups/cyberquest24/Online_Crypto_Kryptwos/WRITEUP.md

 ![](screenshots/1.png)

-Chatgpt or another LLM can be used to beautify the plaintexts by inserting whitespace and punctuation, fixing small errors/typos.
+ChatGPT or another LLM can be used to beautify the plaintexts by inserting whitespace and punctuation, fixing small errors/typos.

 # K1